google/starlark-go/doc/spec.md

 argument it uses and how to convert it to a string.

-Each `%` character marks the start of a conversion specifier, unless it is immediately followed by another `%`, in which cases both characters denote a literal percent sign.
+Each `%` character marks the start of a conversion specifier, unless it is immediately followed by another `%`, in which case both characters together denote a literal percent sign.

 If the `"%"` is immediately followed by `"(key)"`, the parenthesized substring specifies the key of the `args` dictionary whose